stacks-network/stacks-core/docs/signer-flows.md

 The miner broadcasts a proposal.
 If we've seen this exact block before, `should_reevaluate_block` decides whether the old verdict stands.
-The rule is keyed on the signature fields, not on the state: an acceptance is recreated only for a block we already signed (`signed_self`); a block we validated but never signed is routed back through the pre-commit evaluation whatever state it is in (`PreCommitted`, or `GloballyRejected` on peers' rejections), so a re-proposal can never shortcut to a first signature; a validated block the group signed without us takes that same path, so its late acceptance is still earned through the checks, and one that is already globally accepted is ignored (a group-signed block we never validated waits for its validation or is freshly evaluated like any other). `determine_response` refuses to build an acceptance for an unsigned block as a backstop.
-A fresh proposal is checked against our view of the world _before_ spending a node validation on it, and a proposal older than `block_proposal_max_age_secs` is rejected outright as `ProposalTooOld`.
+The rule is keyed on the signature fields, not on the state.
+An acceptance is recreated only for a block we already signed.
+A block we validated but never signed goes back through the pre-commit evaluation whatever its state (`PreCommitted`, or `GloballyRejected` on peers' rejections), so a re-proposal cannot shortcut to a first signature; a block the group signed without us takes the same path, and one already globally accepted is ignored. `determine_response` refuses to build an acceptance for an unsigned block as a backstop.
+A fresh proposal is checked against our view of the world _before_ spending a node validation on it, and a proposal older than `block_proposal_max_age_secs` is rejected as `ProposalTooOld`.

 ```mermaid
 flowchart TB